 - Available in most retail stores and online

 I can say that my family uses Water Wipes all the time and we’ve been thrilled with the quality and effectiveness of the wipes.
 Our son has never had any issues with diaper rash or other irritations.
 This has been a relief because we struggled with these issues with our daughters back before we knew how to look for baby wipes without harsh chemicals.
 We also like the light, natural fragrance that the grapefruit seed provides.
+Check out the water wipes below.

 Most online reviews from verified purchasers on places like Amazon are positive.